vesuxyz/docs/docs/explore/rewards.md

 sidebar_position: 5
 ---

-Vesu users can currently earn STRK rewards through **two active ecosystem programs** by the Starknet Foundation: **BTCFi Season** & **DeFi Spring**.
+Vesu users can currently earn STRK rewards through two active ecosystem programs by the Starknet Foundation: [BTCFi Season](#btcfi-season) and [DeFi Spring](#defi-spring).
 Each program has its own goals, focus assets, and reward structure.

 ## BTCFi Season